wurkup/Nginx-Interface/README.md

 - There is a `docker-compose.yml` file in deploy/docker which deploys the latest docker instance
 - Make sure to update `volumes` to your nginx path
     - Ex:
-        - `mac`: `/usr/local/etc/nginx:/usr/local/etc/nginx`
+        - if you are running docker on `mac` then your volume must be - `/usr/local/etc/nginx:/etc/nginx`
-        - `linux` : `etc/nginx:/etc/nginx`
+        - if you are running docker on `linux` then your volume must be - `etc/nginx:/etc/nginx`
 - `sudo docker-compose -f docker-compose.yml up -d`

 ## Running docker
-`docker run -d --restart=always --name nginx-interface -v /usr/local/etc/nginx:/usr/local/etc/nginx -p 5000:5000 nginx-interface:latest`
+`docker run -d --restart=always --name nginx-interface -v /usr/local/etc/nginx:/etc/nginx -p 5000:5000 nginx-interface:latest`
+- make sure to update ` -v /etc/nginx:/etc/nginx ` to the path mentioned above based on your OS that you are running.

 ## Run it local
 - Make sure to have `python3`,`pip3` installed